Power Homotopy for Zeroth-Order Non-Convex Optimizations: Experiments

 \section{Experiments}

 In this section, we test the capacity of GS-PowerHP with extensive experiments.
+We use a normalized implementation variant of Algorithm~\ref{alg:gspowerhp}: $ \bm{\mu}_{t+1} = \bm{\mu}_t + \alpha_t \frac{\hat{\nabla} F_{N,\sigma_{t+1}}(\bm{\mu}_t)}{\|\hat{\nabla} F_{N,\sigma_{t+1}}(\bm{\mu}_t)\|}. $ This normalization stabilizes the step size when the magnitude of the zeroth-order estimator varies substantially across iterations.
+The normalized update preserves the stochastic search direction but changes the step length.
+Therefore, the convergence guarantees in Section~\ref{sec-convergence-analysis} should be interpreted as applying to the unnormalized theoretical update, while the normalized update is used as an implementation variant.

-The compared algorithms can be divided to three kinds, the smoothing-based zeroth-order optimization methods of ZOSGD (\cite{ghadimi2013}), ZO-AdaMM (\cite{Chen2019zo}), and GS-PowerOpt\footnote{GS-PowerOpt has two formats.
-One is PGS, which transforms the objective $f$ to $f^N$.
-The other one is EPGS, which transforms $f$ to $e^{Nf}$.
-In this work, we refer GS-PowerOpt as EPGS.} (\cite{GS-PowerOpt}), the homotopy methods of standard homotopy and ZOSLGH (\cite{Iwakiri2022}), the state-of-the-art evolutionary algorithm of CMA-ES (\cite{hansen2016cma}), and the powerful method of square attack (\cite{Andriushchenko2020}) in the field of adversarial image attacks.
-A brief introduction to some of these methods can be found in Appendix D in \cite{GS-PowerOpt}.
+The algorithms evaluated in our experiments can be categorized into two main groups: smoothing-based zeroth-order optimization methods and the state-of-the-art evolutionary algorithm, CMA-ES \cite{hansen2016cma}.
+The former category comprises GS-PowerHP, ZOSGD \cite{ghadimi2013}, ZO-AdaMM \cite{Chen2019zo}, GS-PowerOpt \cite{GS-PowerOpt},\footnote{GS-PowerOpt can be implemented in two variants: PGS, which transforms the objective function $f$ to $f^N$, and EPGS, which transforms $f$ to $e^{Nf}$.
+In this work, GS-PowerOpt specifically refers to the EPGS variant.} the standard homotopy method (STD-Homotopy), and ZOSLGHd and ZOSLGHd \cite{Iwakiri2022}.
+A brief overview of some of these zeroth-order methods is provided in Appendix D of \cite{GS-PowerOpt}.